Power-Expected-Posterior Priors for Generalized Linear Models: Illustrative Examples

-Since the number of predictors in both regression models is small, we assign a uniform prior on model space as given in \eqref{uniform_model}.
 Results based on the frequency of identifying the true data-generating model through the maximum a-posteriori (MAP) model for the logistic regression simulation are summarized in Table \ref{logistic_simulation}.
 The comparison between the PEP prior approaches versus the rest of the methods indicates the following: \begin{itemize} \item[i)] Overall the PEP based variable selection procedures perform well, since in 5 out of the 8 simulation scenarios the ``best'' prior for identifying the true model is at least one of the PEP priors. \item[ii)] The PEP procedures outperform all methods under the null and sparse simulation scenarios. \item[iii)] Under the medium model scenario the PEP priors perform equally well to the rest of the methods in the case of independent predictors and slightly worse in the case of correlated predictors. \item[iv)] Under the full model scenario $g$-prior methods perform better than PEP priors.
 This is no surprise as PEP priors tend to support more parsimonious solutions in general. \end{itemize}

 With respect to the comparison between the CR-PEP and DR-PEP priors we find no obvious differences between the two approaches for fixed $\delta=n$.
 Concerning the fixed $\delta$ approach versus the hyper-$\delta$ and $\delta/n$ extensions, we see that under the DR-PEP approach the results are more or less the same in terms of MAP model success patterns.
 However, this is not the case under the CR-PEP approach as the hyper-$\delta$ prior support more complex models than the fixed-$\delta$ prior, while the hyper-$\delta/n$ prior is somewhere in the middle.
 Interestingly, a similar pattern is observed among the $g$-prior and the hyper-$g$, hyper-$g/n$ priors.
-This pattern is identified more clearly by examining the resulting posterior inclusion probabilities; the corresponding boxplots under each method and simulation scenario are presented in Figure \ref{ex1_logistic_sim1} for the case of independent predictors and in Figure \ref{ex1_logistic_sim2} for the case of correlated predictors.
-As we can see the DR-PEP design is quite robust with respect to the choice between fixed versus random $\delta$.
-Also, within the category of $g$-prior mixtures the MG hyper-$g$ prior seems to have the strongest shrinkage effect.
+Boxplots of posterior inclusion probabilities can be found in Appendix \ref{PIPs_logistic}; from these results, the DR-PEP based approach is quite robust with respect to the choice between fixed versus random $\delta$, while among the category of $g$-prior mixtures the MG hyper-$g$ prior seems to have the strongest shrinkage effect.